swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### Replace

+We propose generic collection algorithms that will replace all occurences of a given subsequence:

 ```swift
 extension RangeReplaceableCollection where Element: Equatable {
     /// Returns a new collection in which all occurrences of a target sequence